SlicerProstate/SlicerProstate/README.md

 * Andras Lasso, Queen's University

 ## References

+If you use SlicerProstate in your work, you can acknowledge it by referencing the following publications.
+You can also use those to learn more about SlicerProstate functionality.

-[1] Fedorov A, Khallaghi S, Antonio Sánchez C, Lasso A, Fels S, Tuncali K, Neubauer Sugar E, Kapur T, Zhang C, Wells W, Nguyen PL, Abolmaesumi P, Tempany C. (2015) Open-source image registration for MRI–TRUS fusion-guided prostate interventions.
+1. Fedorov A, Khallaghi S, Antonio Sánchez C, Lasso A, Fels S, Tuncali K, Neubauer Sugar E, Kapur T, Zhang C, Wells W, Nguyen PL, Abolmaesumi P, Tempany C. (2015) Open-source image registration for MRI–TRUS fusion-guided prostate interventions.
 Int J CARS: 1–10.
 Available: http://link.springer.com/article/10.1007/s11548-015-1180-7. (see preprint PDF of the article [here](http://www.spl.harvard.edu/publications/item/view/2776)
-[2] Fedorov A, Nguyen PL, Tuncali K, Tempany C. (2015).
+2. Fedorov A, Nguyen PL, Tuncali K, Tempany C. (2015).
 Annotated MRI and ultrasound volume images of the prostate.
 Zenodo. http://doi.org/10.5281/zenodo.16396

 ## Contact